 - 1/4 tsp ground black pepper

 - Add all the ingredients to a bowl and stir until well mixed.
-Add more of less cayenne flakes, depending on how spicy you like your food.
-Add just 1/8 tsp first, and then add more if needed.
+Add more or less cayenne flakes, depending on how hot you like your food.
+Add just 1/8 tsp at first, and then add more if needed.
 Omit this ingredient if you don’t like spicy food.

-- It can be served immediately, but it tastes much better and also have a better texture after 1 or 2 days.
+- It can be served immediately, but it tastes much better and also has a better texture after 1 or 2 days.

-- Keep leftovers in an airtight container in the fridge.
-I’ve read it can last for up to 3 months, but I’ve never had it more than 2 weeks in my fridge.
+- Keep the leftovers in an airtight container in the fridge for up to 3 months.

-- Feel free to add more liquid (oil and vinegar), if you want.
+- Feel free to add more liquid (oil and vinegar), if you want to.
 The most important thing when making this recipe is the oil to vinegar ratio, which is 2 to 1.